TAX REPORTING REQUIREMENTS

 Nonresident Filing Status

-Rutgers Global–International Student and Scholar Services provides access to Glacier Tax Prep, a software program that will allow you to complete nonresident federal tax forms by answering a series of questions about your situation.
+Rutgers Global–ISSS provides access to GLACIER Tax Prep, a software program that will allow you to complete nonresident federal tax forms by answering a series of questions about your situation.
 This software is only intended for use by those filing as "nonresidents."

 Individuals on F-2 or J-2 status must file their own tax return or Form 8843 separate from the F-1 or J-1 student or scholar, if both are nonresidents for federal tax purposes.
 In these situations, the F-2 or J-2 spouse must make sure that their tax return or Form 8843 is mailed out inside an entirely separate envelope from the F-1 or J-1’s tax return or Form 8843.
 Nonresidents for federal tax purposes cannot file jointly.